utkuufuk/entrello/README.md

 ```

 ## Example Cron Job
+It's important to make sure that the cron job runs frequently enough to accomodate the most frequent custom interval for a source.
+It wouldn't make sense to define a custom period of 15 minutes while the cron job only runs every hour.

 Both of the following jobs run every hour and both assume that `config.yml` is located in the current working directory.
 ``` sh
 # use "go run"